Nosipho Nxumalo: Nanny Caught On Camera Burning Toddler Using Curling Iron

 — Politics Long Island (@POLSLongIsland) January 13, 2017

 According to Alexander’s mom Angela Persuad, she and her husband Steve were at work when the incident happened at their home.
 However, when they came back home a few hours later, Alexander whimpered and told them what had happened.
-There were visible raw burn marks on Alexander’s body following which the couple decided to take a look at the nanny cam footage that they had set up in the house.
+There were visible raw burn marks on Alexander’s body, prompting the couple to take a look at the nanny cam footage that they had set up in the house.
 They were shocked to see what unfolded on the screen.
-According to Angela, the nanny was seen on camera threatening and yelling at the child after which she pulled out the curling iron and heated it up several times – perhaps as a way to discipline the child.
-In an interview to CBS New York, Angela is quoted saying;
+According to Angela, the nanny was seen on camera threatening and yelling at the child after which she pulled out the curling iron and heated it up several times — perhaps as a way to discipline the child.
+In an interview with CBS New York, Angela is quoted saying;

 “She pulled out the curling iron several times.
 She heated it up.
 You see her showing him that it’s going to be hot, and, ‘I’m going to use it on you.’
 You see her yelling at him.
 You see her grab him a few times.”

-According to police officials investigating the case Nosipho Nxumalo used the curling iron as a weapon to punish and discipline Xander.
+According to police officials investigating the case, Nosipho Nxumalo used the curling iron as a weapon to punish and discipline Xander.
 A resident of a Harlem apartment, she was arrested soon after a complaint was filed against her.
 She was subsequently charged with assault, endangerment, and criminal possession of a weapon.
 In an initial court appearance, she even claimed she is innocent.

 Nanny Accused Of Burning Toddler With Curling Iron In Long Island Home https://t.co/wThPJ9INO8